Benroyz/app-bot-docker/README.md

 # NOTES
 Read this document before you do anything.

+Keep in mind that this is my first dockerfile, so if I made any mistakes, let me know, note it and tell me how I can avoid it.
+I went through this and learned new things.
+I still intend to learn more things with Docker.

 # How to use this Dockerfile
 First, clone this reposity: https://github.com/oadpoaw/app-bot.git